Sauhard74/Ell-ena/docs/ai-integration.md

 ### Meeting Transcription Pipeline

-Ell-ena can process audio recordings of meetings and extract tasks:
+Ell-ena will be able to process audio recordings of meetings and extract tasks through the following pipeline:

 1. **Audio Processing**:
    - Receive audio file (MP3, WAV, M4A)